uhh very cool game for cdww

 if (audioStarted) {

-Only runs the audio reactivity code if the user has clicked the start button and audio is initialized
+Only runs the audio reactivity code if the user has clicked the button to start audio (required by browsers)

 let velMag = sqrt(smoothVelX * smoothVelX + smoothVelY * smoothVelY);